An Initiative to Support High School Education of Underprivileged Girls in India

 According to the UNCIEF, India has the highest absolute number of child brides in the world.
-Poverty is one the most common cause.
-Girls whose parents cannot afford to send them to schools are among the most at risk of child marriage.
+Poverty is one the most common cause of early marriage -girls whose parents cannot afford to send them to schools are among the most at risk of child marriage.

 Keeping girls in formal education is one of the best strategies to prevent child marriage.
-In families, where acute poverty is the main reason for discontinuing a girl’s education after class 10th, addressing the financial need of the family should help the girls stay in school.
+In families, where acute poverty is the main reason for discontinuing a girl’s education, addressing the financial need of the family helps the girls stay in school.

-In this pilot program, every year we plan to provide a monthly scholarship to 10 girls from very poor backgrounds, who are at high risks of dropping out of school after the 10th grade because of financial difficulties, to help them complete the High School Diploma.
+Started in 2019, Project Stay In The Light is an initiative to provide monthly financial support to girls who are at high risk of dropping out of school after 10th grade because of acute poverty, to help them complete the High School Diploma.
 They receive INR.
 1000 every month for two years or until they complete their 10+2 or Higher Secondary Education.

-- To help and empower the girls to complete the Higher Secondary (10+2) Diploma, which would increase their chances of getting jobs or going to college.
+- help and empower the girls to complete the Higher Secondary (10+2) Diploma, which would increase their chances of getting jobs or going to college.

 We work in collaboration with an NGO, Chapra Social and Welfare Association ( Chapra SEWA) in West Bengal, India for the execution and monitoring of the project.
 They also provide career and health care counseling, and organize workshops and training on child marriage prevention, adolescent health and nutrition to the girls.

 All ten students of our first cohort (2019-2021) has graduated high school in August 2021, some of them with stellar grades!
 And our second cohort has just completed 11th grade.